huijing/slides/webconf-asia-2017/README.md

 They are part and parcel of good typography, which is necessary to hold your reader's attention.
 The written word is a transference of speech, which is heard, into something visual, to be seen.
 Speakers whom we consider compelling will vary their cadence, use gestures, emphasise certain words.
 Typographic features like small caps, correct use of italics and punctuation do the same for text.
 Other features like old style numerals and ligatures help maintain typographic colour, to make reading more comfortable.

 So these are the features you can turn on via CSS, but note that the font you are using must have these features to begin with.
-These are the features most often mentioned at web typography talks, kerning, ligatures, small caps, old style numerals and stylistic alternates.
+This lot up there are the features most often mentioned at web typography talks.

 Nobody talks about `font-variant-east-asian`, at least, I haven't met them yet.
 What this property does is, it allows for glyph substitution and positioning in East Asian text.
 For the benefit of the audience who can't read Han characters, it might seem like these languages share the same glyphs but actually, it depends.
 As I mentioned before, Han unification, which is assigning the same code point to different glyphs has been the subject of a lot of debate, so I'm just going to explain this here property.